Chart Color Schemes

 Infrastructure

-Katherine South has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally
+Katherine South has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three major projects expected to influence the region: Katherine Logistics and Agribusiness Hub, Katherine Aquatic Centre Upgrade, Tindal Village, and Katherine Solar Farm (ENI).
-The following details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely to impact this region.
+Key projects are Katherine Logistics and Agribusiness Hub, Katherine Aquatic Centre Upgrade, Tindal Village, and Katherine Solar Farm (ENI).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.